 The company meets the definitions of ‘new company’ or ‘existing company’ as outlined under this incentive.

-What are the conditions for this incentive?
+What are the conditions of this incentive for the Manufacturing Sector?

 The new company or existing company to incur the first capital expenditure within 1 year from the approval date;